Why non-fiction reading is important

 Non-fiction in the early years

-The Early years foundation stage (EYFS) statutory framework refers to non-fiction books and their role in enhancing language development and children's knowledge of the world around them.
-Our resources provide guidance on how to read and explore non-fiction texts with young children, accompanied by a Wonderful Water themed booklist of recommended texts to try in your setting.
+The Early Years Foundation Stage (EYFS) statutory framework refers to non-fiction books and their role in enhancing language development and children's knowledge of the world around them.
+Our resources provide guidance on how to read and explore non-fiction texts with young children.

 Resources include:

-• A booklist with cross-phase reading recommendations for ages 4 through to 14 (Reception KS1, KS2, KS3).
-These explore the theme of Wonderful Water, each including linked non-fiction writing ideas.
+- A booklist with cross-phase reading recommendations for ages 4 through to 14 (Reception KS1, KS2, KS3/Early, first, second, third levels).
+These explore the theme of Why Don't You?
+(Hobbies and Leisure), each including linked non-fiction writing ideas.

 Further non-fiction resources